melaniebrgr/hello-trello/README.md

 ## Stories

-To help divide and organize the work, here are the user stories I extratec from the "workflow" analysis:
+To help divide and organize the work, here are the user stories I extrated from the "workflow" analysis:

 - [x] As an activity manager I want to create lists for eventual tasks.
 - [x] As an activity manager I want to edit or delete created lists.